google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

 ### Subscribe to Push Messaging

-To subscribe, we just have to call the **subscribe()** method on the [PushManager](http://w3c.github.io/push-api/#pushmanager-interface) object, which you access through the [ServiceWorkerRegistration](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#service-worker-registration-obj) object.
+To subscribe, we have to call the `subscribe()` method on the [PushManager](http://w3c.github.io/push-api/#pushmanager-interface) object, which you access through the [ServiceWorkerRegistration](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#service-worker-registration-obj) object.

+This method takes an object to define options.
+You'll need to pass in a **{userVisibleOnly: true}** option to inform the browser that you intend to always show a notification.
+At the moment there is no support for sending a push message without showing a notification.

-This will ask the user to give your origin permission to send push notifications.
+Calling the `subscribe()` method will result in the browser asking the user to give your origin permission to send push notifications.
 Without this permission, you will not be able to successfully subscribe.

-If the [promise](http://www.html5rocks.com/en/tutorials/es6/promises/) returned by the **subscribe()** method resolves, you'll be given a [PushSubscription](http://w3c.github.io/push-api/#idl-def-PushSubscription) object which will contain a **subscriptionId** and an **endpoint**.
+If the [promise](http://www.html5rocks.com/en/tutorials/es6/promises/) returned by the **subscribe()** method resolves, you'll be given a [PushSubscription](http://w3c.github.io/push-api/#idl-def-PushSubscription) object which will contain an **endpoint**.

-The **subscriptionId** is used to identify the user to GCM and the **endpoint** will be the URL of the GCM API endpoint to use.

-Both the **subscriptionId** and **endpoint** should be saved on your server for each user, since you'll need them to send push messages at a later date.

 The following code subscribes the user for push messaging:

 {% highlight javascript %}
 function subscribe() {
   // Disable the button so it can't be changed while
-  // we process the permission request
-  var pushButton = document.querySelector('.js-push-button');
+  // we process the permission request var pushButton = document.querySelector('.js-push-button');
   pushButton.disabled = true;

   navigator.serviceWorker.ready.then(function(serviceWorkerRegistration) {
-    serviceWorkerRegistration.pushManager.subscribe()
+    serviceWorkerRegistration.pushManager.subscribe({userVisibleOnly: true})
       .then(function(subscription) {
         // The subscription was successful
         isPushEnabled = true;
         pushButton.textContent = 'Disable Push Messages';
         pushButton.disabled = false;

-        // TODO: Send the subscription.subscriptionId and
+        // TODO: Send the subscription subscription.endpoint
-        // subscription.endpoint to your server
-        // and save it to send a push message at a later date
+        // to your server and save it to send a push message
+        // at a later date
         return sendSubscriptionToServer(subscription);
       })
       .catch(function(e) {
         if (Notification.permission === 'denied') {
           // The user denied the notification permission which
           // means we failed to subscribe and the user will need
           // to manually change the notification permission to
           // subscribe to push messages
-          console.warn('Permission for Notifications was denied');
+          window.Demo.debug.log('Permission for Notifications was denied');
           pushButton.disabled = true;
         } else {
-          // A problem occurred with the subscription; common reasons
+          // A problem occurred with the subscription, this can
-          // include network errors, and lacking gcm_sender_id and/or
+          // often be down to an issue or lack of the gcm_sender_id
-          // gcm_user_visible_only in the manifest.
+          // and / or gcm_user_visible_only
-          console.error('Unable to subscribe to push.', e);
+          window.Demo.debug.log('Unable to subscribe to push.', e);
           pushButton.disabled = false;
           pushButton.textContent = 'Enable Push Messages';
         }
       });
   });
 }
 {% endhighlight %}

+It's in the `sendSubscriptionToServer(subscription)` method that you would want to send the `subscription.endpoint` to your server to use later on.

+There are some steps that you need to do support older versions of Chrome until Chrome 44 is stable.

+### Supporting Pre-Chrome 44 Push

+When push was first implemented in Chrome 42, the spec also defined a subscriptionId, which Chrome used to pass a GCM ID to the web app.
+The spec has since changed and removed subscriptionId, so in Chrome 44 the subscriptionId is appended to the endpoint object with a '/' inbetween, but is still accessible in Chrome 44 legacy reasons.
+In Chrome 45, the subscriptionId will be completely removed.

+What this means is that in Chrome 42 and 43, you need add the `subscriptionId` to the end of the PushSubscription.endpoint, meaning your server will have one set of logic.
+You can do the following to send the same endpoint to your server:

+{% highlight javascript %}
+// This method handles the removal of subscriptionId
+// in Chrome 44 by concatenating the subscription Id
+// to the subscription endpoint function endpointWorkaround(pushSubscription) {
+  // Make sure we only mess with GCM if (pushSubscription.endpoint.indexOf('https://android.googleapis.com/gcm/send') !== 0) {
+    return pushSubscription.endpoint;
+  }

+  var mergedEndpoint = pushSubscription.endpoint;
+  // Chrome 42 + 43 will not have the subscriptionId attached
+  // to the endpoint.
+  if (pushSubscription.subscriptionId &&
+    pushSubscription.endpoint.indexOf(pushSubscription.subscriptionId) === -1) {
+    // Handle version 42 where you have separate subId and Endpoint mergedEndpoint = pushSubscription.endpoint + '/' +
+      pushSubscription.subscriptionId;
+  }
+  return mergedEndpoint;
+}
+{% endhighlight %}

+The above will only be needed until Chrome 44 becomes stable, at which point you can use just the endpoint.

-At this point your web app is ready to receive a push message, although nothing will happen until we add a push event listener to our service worker file.
+At this point your web app is almost ready to receive a push message, however nothing will happen until we add a push event listener to our service worker file.

 ### Service Worker Push Event Listener